Isnilon Hapilon: Abu Sayyaf

-Islamic State of Iraq and the Levant in the Philippines
+Islamic State in the Philippines

-On July 23, 2014, a video of Hapilon along with other masked men was uploaded to YouTube, where they swore their allegiance to Abu Bakr al-Baghdadi, the leader of ISIL.
+On July 23, 2014, a video of Hapilon along with other masked men was uploaded to YouTube, where they swore their allegiance to Abu Bakr al-Baghdadi, the leader of IS.

 On April 9, 2016, Hapilon and Basilan-based commander Furuji Indama led 150 Abu Sayyaf fighters on an attack against government forces in Tipo-Tipo, Basilan.
 At least eighteen soldiers were killed and more than fifty other soldiers were wounded in the ten-hour shootout.
 Hapilon's son, Ubaida, was among the five Abu Sayyaf fighters killed in the encounter.
 Additional government forces were deployed to capture or kill Hapilon.

-A June 21, 2016 video by ISIL entitled "The Solid Structure" recognized Hapilon as the mujahid authorized to lead the jihadists of the Islamic State in the Philippines, and designated him as the emir for Southeast Asia.
+A June 21, 2016, video by IS entitled "The Solid Structure" recognized Hapilon as the mujahid authorized to lead the jihadists of the Islamic State in the Philippines, and designated him as the emir for Southeast Asia.
 The video also called on Southeast Asian Islamist militants to travel to the Philippines and engage in jihad.

-As of January 2017, ISIL acknowledged him as their member.
+As of January 2017, IS acknowledged him as their member.
 He was known to be in Butig, Lanao del Sur for rectifying the Maute group and joining Abu Sayyaf to establish Islamic State in the Philippines.
-He was later promoted as emir of the "Philippine Province".
+He was later promoted as emir of the "East Asia Province".

-In May 2017, during a joint operation of the Armed Forces of the Philippines and the Philippine National Police to capture Hapilon, militants of the Maute group launched an attack in Marawi.
+In May 2017, during a joint operation of the Armed Forces of the Philippines and the Philippine National Police to capture Hapilon, militants of the Maute group launched an attack on Marawi and it was reported that armed militants had occupied several parts of the city.
 As of that time, Hapilon was in Marawi, alongside his supporters.
 He was believed to be injured.

 In October 16, Isnilon and Omar Maute were killed in a military operation in Marawi, which rescued 17 hostages.
 The deaths were confirmed by Defense Secretary Delfin Lorenzana.
 Lorenzana announced on October 21 that the FBI confirmed that the DNA sample of a body recovered by AFP matched that of Hapilon.
 This was confirmed by Lamont Siller, the FBI's legal attaché at the Embassy of the United States, Manila as well as the embassy's spokeswoman Molly Koscina.